 Pasta alla Norma makes a great go-to meal for busy nights.
 It’s an incredibly simple dish but it’s pleasantly filling and has great flavors.
 Tomato, basil, eggplant and cheese is such a winning combination, you are bound to love it as much as we did.
 And you can always use another easy pasta recipe, right?

-- 1lb/450g pasta - you can use as you prefer, but I used rigatoni which works well
+- 1 lb pasta 450g, as you prefer - I used rigatoni which works well

 - 2 oz ricotta salata 55g (or feta if not available)